 Couple and Family Therapy

 HDFS students who pursue the specialization follow a scholar-clinician model with a heavier emphasis on research and scholarship than on clinical work.
 HDFS students are trained for careers in academia or other research-related careers; training other clinicians, conducting research in clinically-related areas and doing clinical work.
+The PhD specialization is designed to be completed in four years.

 HDFS students pursuing the Couple and Family specialization: